 Sheepadoodle did not get popular then.
 In the 1980s, when people observed that this breed tolerated well among the other allergy sufferers, they became famous.
 Breeders thought of developing a breed that will be large in size with less tendency to shed hair.

-Both the parent breeds were pure that inherited the best traits in the child’s genes.
+Both the parent breeds were pure and inherited the best traits in the child’s genes.
 The crossing of the purebreds has been frequently observed in history as the breeders wanted to cherry-pick the most useful characteristics of the breeds and to make corrections in the faulty genes.

 Sheepadoodle, an incredibly beautiful looking pooch, is a product of the same concept.
 In the changing times, when people need animals for different purposes such as petting and emotional support, Sheepadoodles are gaining popularity.